- Product: Voyager

 The -M flag essentially forces the operator to intentionally run multiple imports at the same time.
 Prior to Voyager 8.2.1 there was no way to "enforce" Support's long-standing recommendation to limit imports to one at a time.
 In other words, it is a safeguard to prevent an operator from accidentally running concurrent bulk imports.

-Note that running multiple instances of Bulk Import can cause the import to run more slowly than if you were doing one single Bulk Import at a time.
+Be aware that running multiple instances of Bulk Import can cause the import to run more slowly than if you were doing one single Bulk Import at a time.
+It can also have a significant impact on server performance in general.

 Be careful to not run concurrent Bulk Imports that are importing the same records.
 Such imports should be run sequentially.
 Using the -M flag assumes you have confirmed there is no data overlap.
 If there is data overlap, data corruption can occur.